ayushee23/data-science-cheat-sheets/SQL.md

 4. How do you use window functions in SQL?Window functions perform calculations across a set of rows related to the current row.
 Examples include RANK(), ROW_NUMBER(), LEAD(), LAG().

-5. What are stored procedures, and how do you create one?Stored procedures are saved SQL code that can be reused.Example:
+5. What are stored procedures, and how do you create one?A stored procedure is like a saved block of SQL code that you can reuse again and again.

+Think of it like a function in programming.

+Instead of writing the same SQL statements every time, you store them once in the database, and then just call the procedure whenever you need to run those statements.
+Example:

-CREATE PROCEDURE GetEmployees AS BEGIN SELECT * FROM employees; END;
+CREATE PROCEDURE GetEmployees() // GetEmployees(IN dept INT) BEGIN
+SELECT * FROM employees;        //  select * from employees where deptId=dept
+END;

+CALL GetEmployees()            // CALL GetEmployees(5)

 6. What is a trigger, and when would you use it?A trigger automatically runs in response to specific events (e.g., INSERT, UPDATE) on a table.
 Used for enforcing business rules.